If you haven’t, it’s a good time to book travel.

 Best to fly into Havana before the 17th and out of Cienfuegos late the 25th … or later.
 Consider extending your visit, both towns are amazing.
 AC Journeys Jose can assist.

-Our tour picks up in Havana, 0900 on the 17th.
+Our tour picks up in Havana on the 17th, at 0830 at Hotel Melia Cohiba, departing at 0900 on the 17th.
 It’s a ♫three hour tour♪ that takes us to Cienfuegos with some stops.
 Included is basically everything … transpo, our guide, lunch at Villa Lagarto, tour of Cienfuegos and gardens (Unesco world heritage site), your room at Casa Perla del Mar & dinner at Paladar Ache.
 Breakfast the next morning and your ride to the marina and the boats.
 Full tour details are below.
 All is included as part of your Adventure Voyage.

 I have asked our Cuba-legal expert travel agent, senor Pineda, if it is allowed for us to pass on the free room and book our own (higher quality) accommodations.
 The Casa Perla Inn looks cute and is on by water but I know some of you might prefer a little more, if available.
 Standby for that.

 Tour info from AC Journeys … ‘Pre-sailing Program (Havana – Cienfuegos)’